Octo-Labs/funktor/README.md

 This will create a `funktor` directory that is ready to deploy to AWS.
 If you've already configured your aws tools via `~/.aws/credentials` you should be ready to deploy.

-`funktor/serverless.yml` is the main file you should use to configure your AWS resources and functions.
+`funktor/serverless.yml` is the main file that ties everything together.

 `funktor/config` contains a few files that you can use to configure your `funktor` application.